-The future royalty and milestone payments for the treatment of diabetes required by our Licensing Agreement with Austrianova are as follows (i) a 10% royalty payment on all gross sales; (ii) a 20% percent royalty payment on gross revenues from sublicensing; (iii) a milestone payment of \$100,000 after enrollment of the first human patient in the first clinical trial for each product; (iv) a milestone payment of \$300,000 after the enrollment of the first human patient in the first Phase 3 clinical trial; and (v) a milestone payment of \$800,000 after obtaining a marketing authorization from a regulatory agency.
+The future royalty and milestone payments for the treatment of diabetes required by our Licensing Agreement with Austrianova are as follows (i) a 10% royalty payment on all gross sales; (ii) a 20% royalty payment on gross revenues from sublicensing; (iii) a milestone payment of \$100,000 within 30 days of beginning the first pre-clinical experiments using the encapsulated cells; (iv) a milestone payment of \$500,000 within 30 days after enrollment of the first human patient in the first clinical trial; (v) a milestone payment of \$800,000 within 30 days after enrollment of a human patient in the first Phase 3 clinical trial; and (vi) a milestone payment of \$1,000,000 within 60 days after obtaining the first Biologics License Application or marketing authorization.

-The future royalty and milestone payments for the treatment of diseases and their related symptoms using constituents of the Cannabis plant under our Licensing Agreement with Austrianova are as follows: (i) a 10% royalty payment on all gross sales; (ii) a 20% percent royalty payment on gross revenues from sublicensing; (iii) a milestone payment of \$100,000 after enrollment of the first human patient in the first clinical trial for each product; (iv) a milestone payment of \$500,000 after the enrollment of the first human patient in the first Phase 3 clinical trial; and (v) a milestone payment of \$800,000 after obtaining a marketing authorization from a regulatory agency.
+The future royalty and milestone payments for the treatment of diseases and their related symptoms using constituents of the Cannabis plant under our Licensing Agreement with Austrianova are as follows: (i) a 10% royalty payment on all gross sales; (ii) a 20% royalty payment on gross revenues from sublicensing; (iii) a milestone payment of \$100,000 within 30 days of beginning the first pre-clinical experiments using the encapsulated cells; (iv) a milestone payment of \$500,000 within 30 days after enrollment of the first human patient in the first clinical trial; (v) a milestone payment of \$800,000 within 30 days after enrollment of a human patient in the first Phase 3 clinical trial; and (vi) a milestone payment of \$1,000,000 within 90 days after obtaining the first marketing authorization.

 We are also required to pay a 4.5% royalty payment on net sales for each product we develop that uses the genetically modified cells we license from Bavarian Nordic A/S and GSF-Forschungszentrum fur Umwelt u.
-Gesundeit GmbH.
+Gesundheit GmbH.